 Disable Fast Startup

 The fast startup was first introduced in Windows 8.
 Now, This is one of the core features of Microsoft Windows which is helpful to boot even faster.
 But, This cool feature can be a reason shutdown problem for some older PC or laptops.
-So, When you face any shutdown issue in windows 10 or 8.1, Its recommend to turn off fast startup feature temporary.
+So, When you face any shutdown issue in windows 10 or 8.1, It’s recommended to turn off the fast startup feature temporarily.